Reed McNeil Izatt

-Reed McNeil Izatt (born October 10, 1926) is an American chemist who is emeritus Charles E. Maw Professor of Chemistry at Brigham Young University in Provo, Utah.
+Reed McNeil Izatt (October 10, 1926 – October 29, 2023) was an American chemist who was emeritus Charles E. Maw Professor of Chemistry at Brigham Young University in Provo, Utah.
 His field of research was macrocyclic chemistry and metal separation technologies.

-Early life and education
+Biography

-Izatt was born in Logan, Utah on October 10, 1926.
+Reed McNeil Izatt was born in Logan, Utah on October 10, 1926.
 His first ten years were spent on a ranch in Sumpter Valley, Oregon where he attended school in a two-room schoolhouse.
 He developed an interest in geology and astronomy.
 His family then returned to Logan, Utah and he graduated from Logan High School in 1944.
-On 6 June 1944, Izatt enrolled at Utah State Agricultural College (now Utah State University).
+On June 6, 1944, Izatt enrolled at Utah State Agricultural College (now Utah State University).